Jörg Widmann: Freiburg and Munich (2001–2016)

+Berlin and Munich (Since 2017)

-On 9 September 2015, the Boston Symphony Orchestra and the Leipzig Gewandhaus Orchestra announced they were commissioning a work from Widmann as part of a planned collaboration by the two organizations beginning in the fall of 2017.
-The Leipzig Gewandhaus Orchestra announced Widmann's appointment as its first-ever Gewandhauskomponist (Gewandhaus composer) for the 2017–18 season.
+On 9 September 2015, the Boston Symphony Orchestra and the Leipzig Gewandhaus Orchestra proclaimed they were commissioning a work from Widmann as part of a planned collaboration by the two organizations beginning in the fall of 2017.
+The Leipzig Gewandhaus Orchestra announced Widmann's appointment as its first-ever Gewandhauskomponist (Gewandhaus Composer) for the 2017–18 season.

 Widmann's oratorio ARCHE had its world premiere on 13 January 2017 on the occasion of the opening festivities of the Elbphilharmonie in Hamburg.
-The Hamburg Philharmonic State Orchestra conducted by Kent Nagano performed it.
-A concert by Widmann, Daniel Barenboim, and Anna Prohaska opened the Pierre Boulez Saal on 4 March 2017.
+It was performed by the Hamburg Philharmonic State Orchestra under Kent Nagano.
+A concert with Widmann, Daniel Barenboim, and Anna Prohaska opened the Pierre Boulez Saal in Berlin on 4 March 2017.

-On 27 January 2018 Widmann and the Hagen Quartet performed his Clarinet Quintet, as part of a European tour, at Amsterdam's Muziekgebouw aan het IJ.
+On 27 January 2018, Widmann and the Hagen Quartet performed his Clarinet Quintet, as part of a European tour, at Amsterdam's Muziekgebouw aan het IJ.
 Partita, five reminiscences for large orchestra, commissioned by the Leipzig Gewandhaus Orchestra and the Boston Symphony Orchestra, was premiered in Leipzig on 8 March 2018 with Andris Nelsons conducting.

 After the world premiere in 2012 at the Bavarian State Opera, in 2019 a new Berlin version of his opera Babylon was performed at the Berlin State Opera on Unter den Linden under the musical direction of Christopher Ward.

 Anne-Sophie Mutter is the dedicatee of String Quartet No. 6 (Study on Beethoven, 2019).
-With this piece, Widmann began a new series of works in the genre.
+With this piece, Widmann began a new series of works in the genre for the Beethoven anniversary year 2020.
+The series comprises five quartets.

 Widmann held the 2019–20 Richard and Barbara Debs Composer's Chair at Carnegie Hall.
 During the COVID-19 pandemic of 2020, he contributed to the online Festival of New Music with his composition empty space.
 Barenboim and Emanuel Pahud curated the festival in the empty Pierre Boulez Saal.

-Musical style

-Sounds, not tones, are the focus of Widmann's thinking.
-His music integrates serialism and noise in traditional sources.
-In most of his compositions, Widmann is in a musical "dialogue" with Classical-Romantic composers such as Schumann, Mozart, Beethoven, Schubert and Brahms.
-He wrote musical tributes to these composers.
-Widmann has written pieces without pitches and also purely tonal pieces with exaggerated familiar gestures.
-The scores show extremely precise, well-considered structures and instructions.
-He uses extended techniques in many compositions, such as Con brio.
-He finds inspiration in literature, poems, paintings and sculptures and frequently uses literary sources for his compositions, like Matthias Claudius, Klabund, Heinrich Heine, Peter Sloterdijk, Clemens Brentano and Friedrich Schiller.
+Another commission from Leipzig and Boston is the lyrical trumpet concerto Toward Paradise.
+It was premiered on 23 September 2021 at Gewandhaus with Håkan Hardenberger playing trumpet and Andris Nelsons conducting the Leipzig Gewandhaus Orchestra.
+This work refers to Miles Davis.
+On 8 June 2023, Friedenskantate for soli, choir, organ and orchestra was premiered by Andreas Reize conducting Leipzig Gewandhaus Orchestra and Thomanerchor in Leipzig, Thomaskirche, on occasion of the 300th anniversary of Johann Sebastian Bach taking office as Thomaskantor.

+Since 2022, he has been Associated Conductor of the Munich Chamber Orchestra for three years.
+He is guest conductor of the Mozarteum Orchester Salzburg.
+From the 2023–24 season, Widmann has been principal guest conductor of the NDR Radiophilharmonie for three years.
+In the 2023–24 season, Widmann was Berlin Philharmonic's Composer in Residence and made his debut conducting the orchestra.
+Widmann composed a concerto for the orchestras principle horn Stefan Dohr.

+Widmann's commitment for peace is manifested in the 2025 Ukraine performance of his Cantata in tempore belli.

+Starting in 2026, Widmann will be the artistic director of the Lucerne Festival Academy, succeeding Wolfgang Rihm.

+Widmann will be the judge for the Toru Takemitsu Composition Award 2026.